 At the moment, rival banks have incompatible operating systems.
 For example, if you have accounts at two different banks, you have to access them separately to see your financial situation.

-However, Open Banking’s standardised formats will allow you to see all accounts from the same app.
-In the future, new apps would give you a one-glance overview of all your income and expenditure.
+However, Open Banking’s standardised formats are different.
+They will allow you to see all accounts from the same app.
+In the future, new apps would give you a one-glance overview.
+You will be able to see all of your income and expenditure.
 This will make it far easier for you to manage your money.

 - Applications for Loans

-Currently, if you wish to borrow from an online lender, you must provide them with detailed information about your finances so they can assess affordability.
-Subsequently, the underwriting department has to manually re-enter scanned bank statements, making it a tedious process.
+Currently, if you wish to borrow from an online lender, you must provide them with detailed information about your finances.
+This is so they can assess if you can afford the loan.
+The underwriting department has to manually re-enter scanned bank statements.
+This is a tedious process for them.

-In contrast, Open Banking’s data-sharing would streamline this process and give you the power to grant them access to all your financial transactions for the past year.
-Furthermore, this would be particularly helpful for customers with ‘thin files’ (those who have little/no employment/earning history) who may want to apply for bad-credit loans.
+In contrast, Open Banking’s data-sharing would streamline this process.
+It will give you the power to grant them access to all your recent financial transactions.
+Furthermore, this would be helpful for customers with ‘thin files’.
+This is those who have little/no employment/earning history.
+They may want to apply for bad-credit loans.

 As an innovative lender, Cashfloat is constantly on the lookout for technologies that will make your loan application process as seamless as possible.